-chances are that at least once in a while you’ll be faced with an angry customer.
-And if you work in a busy shop or call center, coping with irritate customers could be a daily work occurrence.
+Chances are that at least once in a while you’ll be faced with an angry customer.
+And if you work in a busy shop or call centre, coping with irritate customers could be a daily work occurrence.
 It’s important to have a strategy for dealing with those who are upset.
 Otherwise, their emotions rub off on you, leaving you feeling wounded and stressed.
 If left unchecked this can cause your physical and emotional health to suffer.

 Of course, when your job requires you to talk to customers, simply walking away from an angry person isn’t an option.
 The key to preventing stress-related health niggles is to have a strategy in place.
 Some workplaces offer special training to help you deal with challenging customers but if yours doesn’t, there are a range of strategies you can try to help ease the tension.
 Here are some suggestions which you can implement to get better Result:

-Don’t take things personally: (deal with the angry customer)
+Don’t take things personally:

 When a disgruntled customer makes a complaint, it’s easy to feel like they are attacking you directly but remember, they don’t actually know and their issue is with your company, not with you.